codeaudit/cougaar-csmart/csmart/doc/CSMART-README.txt

 Use CSMART to configure, execute and monitor large distributed Cougaar societies.

 See "http://www.cougaar.org" for an overview of Cougaar.
-Please send comments to cougaar-developers@cougaar.org, or enter bugs on the Cougaar Bugzilla site: http://www.cougaar.org/bugs/
+Please send comments to support@cougaar.org

 The included "csmart/doc/InstallAndTest.html" is a step-by-step guide for the installation and testing of CSMART.
 It is a good starting